At La Scuola children learn to speak a second language in a nurturing and fun environment, often unaware of their bilingual superpowers!

 Statistically, children who study a second language score higher on verbal standardized tests conducted in English, perform better in math and logic skills testing, and are better at solving complex problems.
-Or, as the New York Times put it, “Bilinguals are smarter”.
+At La Scuola, our language immersion begins with Italian, and we have expanded our offerings to include Spanish starting in 4th grade.
+Teachers differentiate language instruction according to student ability.

 As we see from the Reggio Emilia Approach, children inherently have many languages they can communicate through and express themselves with.
 With the language immersion and practicing a second language, we help children discover this natural multi-lingualism they have within themselves.